Mouhamad Anez: Club career

 Having played for Al-Jaish, Anez joined Al-Ittihad Aleppo on 1 September 2019.
 Following the 2020–21 Syrian Premier League, he left Al-Ittihad after his contract's expiration.

 Anez moved to Al-Karamah in summer 2021, but was promptly allowed to join Bahraini Premier League club Riffa, as "it was agreed that the player would leave, in the event that he received an offer from abroad before the start of the league".

+On 20 August 2025, Anez joined Ahed in the Lebanese Premier League.

 International career

 Having represented Syria internationally at under-23 level, Anez made his senior debut on 8 July 2019, in a friendly against North Korea.

-He scored his first international goal on 3 December 2021, helping Syria beat Tunisia 2–0 in the 2021 FIFA Arab Cup.
+He scored his first international goal on 3 December 2021, helping Syria beat Tunisia 2–0 at the Al Bayt Stadium in the 2021 FIFA Arab Cup.